- TRUST FRAMEWORK FOR DIGITAL IDENTITY

 Accredited digital identity services allow you to easily do so in a way that is safer, trusted and more secure.

-You can share digital identity information to show that you are one of the following.
+You can share digital identity information for a range of reasons:

 Eligible for something